Spread the love

 Prepare dough + Fermentation

-• Place in the refrigerator for a bulk fermentation period – up to 3 days.
+• Option to place in the refrigerator for a bulk fermentation period – up to 3 days.

 Cinnamon Sugar Mixture + Assembling Cinnamon Rolls

-• After the dough has fermented add in the baking soda and baking powder.
+• *The below step is if you are using sourdough discard, not active starter.
+After the dough has fermented add in the baking soda* and baking powder*.
 Mix either within a stand mixer or by hand.

 • In a separate bowl, mix together the cinnamon sugar filling.
-Mix the filling ingredients (butter, brown sugar, cinnamon and flour) together until combined.
+Mix the filling ingredients (butter, brown sugar, cinnamon and (optional)flour / cornstarch) together until combined.

 • Next on a smooth surface, roll the cinnamon roll dough into a rectangle shape of 1/4 inch thickness.